 - Assume the worst when arriving in Tanzania and expect delays and, possibly, lost luggage.
 We experienced both which resulted in us missing our connection flight to Mafia and having to book another one.
 We met lots of tourists who experienced the same and didn’t leave enough time for their connecting flight/ferry to the islands.
 Keep your valuables and a change of clothes in your hand luggage.

 - Most of the ATMs in Tanzania can be found in the main towns and cities.
 It’s worth having plenty of cash on you.
 The maximum you will be able to take out from an ATM is $200.

 - In the tourist areas, people will try to overcharge you when visiting local restaurants and bars or booking tours from beach boys.
 If you are ever unsure, ask a friendly local what they pay and this will give you a guide.

 - You might want to avoid meat.
 Fridges are not common and hygiene practices to be desired.

 - You will need to buy bottled water as the tap water can make you ill.
 For the best deal, buy this in packets of 6 (should cost roughly 4,500TSH for 6×1.5 litre bottles).

 - Wear long sleeves in the evening and DEET (at least 50%) bug spray to help prevent malaria.
-We took a mosquito net which proved useful as, although most places we stayed had one, they were often covered in holes making them ineffective.
+We took a mosquito net, which proved useful, although most places we stayed had one, they were often covered in holes making them ineffective.